GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What kind of test equipment is necessary to test the system elements?
 * What shall be validated to the customer at system level?
+* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

+  ***Rationale:  In my role, I have to plan IV&V activities to evaluate the Physical Element as unit under test against the logical concept (specification).***
+* Which design level data / energy / material definitions are used on an interface of a physical architecture element?

+  ***Rationale:  In my role, I need to  test the interface.***
+* Which funcions need to be tested in IV&V activities
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***
 * Which information is exchanged between the system and external entities?
-* Which interface design items are on an interface of a physical architecture element?

-  ***Rationale:  In my role, I need to  test the interface.***
 * Which interface partners does the system have?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***